-The U.S. tourists who have been found dead in the Dominican Republic in the past year stayed at a few different resorts located in the resort town Punta Cana.
+The U.S. tourists who have been found dead in the Dominican Republic in the past year stayed at a few different resorts, most of which were located in the resort town Punta Cana.
 Two were at the Hard Rock Hotel & Casino Punta Cana: Harrison, who died in July 2018, and Wallace, who died April 14.
 Four died at various Bahia Principe (a chain of resorts) locations: Schaup-Werner died at Luxury Bahia Principe Bouganville resort on May 25; Holmes and Day died at Grand Bahia Principe La Romana on May 30; Sport died at a Bahia Principe hotel in Punta Cana in June 2018.
-It is currently unclear at which hotel Corcoran was staying when he passed away in April.
+Cox died at Excellence Punta Cana on June 10.
+Allen died at Terra Linda Resort in Sosúa on June 13.
+It is currently unclear where Corcoran was staying when he passed away in April.

 A Colorado couple who stayed at Grand Bahia Principe La Romana last year is suing the hotel chain, alleging that pesticide chemicals on the resort's property made them extremely ill.

 Because of increased scrutiny of its resorts, Bahia Principe released a statement on June 7: “We reiterate our firm commitment to collaborating completely with the authorities and hope for a prompt resolution of their inquiries and actions, and will not be making any further statements that may interfere with them.”
 The company stated that it has received negative backlash as a result of misinformation.
 The end of the statement took a more threatening tone: “We completely disagree with the dissemination of false information issued publicly which threatens the image and reputation of the company, and the integrity and rights of our employees and their families, reserving, where necessary, the right to take appropriate legal action.”